 If you decide you don’t have time to make homemade BBQ sauce and you’re going to pick up a jar from the store, just be sure to read labels.
 The serving size is usually 2 Tablespoons.
 Look for brands that don’t have high fructose corn syrup or some form of sugar listed as the first ingredient.
 It’s also ideal to have less than 10 grams of sugar and 300mg of sodium per serving.

 There are a few brands that make healthier BBQ sauce with natural/organic ingredients.
-If I don’t have time to make my own I buy Primal Kitchen’s BBQ sauce (their golden BBQ sauce is delicious) or Tesserae’s BBQ Sauce.
+If I don’t have time to make my own I buy Primal Kitchen’s BBQ sauce (their golden BBQ sauce is delicious).
 If you’re on the hunt for healthy store-bought condiments, I also have a list of all my favorite healthy store-bought salad dressings.

 If you try this healthy bbq sauce recipe please be sure to leave a comment and star rating below.
 Your feedback is super helpful for the EBF team and other EBF readers.